 A calendar of upcoming deadlines and hearings in key redistricting cases including partisan gerrymandering cases in Wisconsin, North Carolina, Michigan, Maryland, and Pennsylvania and racial gerrymandering cases in North Carolina and Virginia.

-Pleadings in key redistricting cases before the courts in Georgia, Maryland, Michigan, North Carolina, Pennsylvania, Texas, Virginia, and Wisconsin.
+Pleadings in key redistricting cases before the courts in Arkansas, Georgia, Louisiana, Maryland, Michigan, North Carolina, Pennsylvania, Texas, Virginia, and Wisconsin.

 Since 1986, the U.S. Supreme Court has recognized partisan gerrymandering as an issue within the courts' purview to decide.
 But in the three decades since, the Justices have been unable to agree on a manageable standard for evaluating those claims.
 Summaries and documents from the major Supreme Court decisions that led to this point are available here.